WhatsApp Encryption – What It Means to Users

-WhatsApp started in 2009 by Brian Acton and Jan Koum, both former employees of Yahoo!
-It is used to send text messages, documents, images, video, user location and audio media messages to other users using standard cellular mobile numbers with a data plan.
-Ever since Facebook acquired WhatsApp in Feb 2014, it has undergone significant changes and regular updates especially towards data protection and privacy features.
-This is much needed as WhatsApp has the incredible power of sharing any file, video, audio, text-based and so on in mere one click.
-The growing security concern has been around hackers, cybercriminals’ etc., their ability able to access user data and make users more prone to such easy attacks, the vulnerability has always been an area of concern.
-This also holds well with respect to recent clashes between FBI and Apple to unlock phones of the users under investigations.
+WhatsApp was established in 2009 by Brian Acton and Jan Koum, both former employees of Yahoo!
+It is used to send text messages, documents, images, videos, user location, and audio media messages to other users using standard cellular mobile numbers with a data plan.
+Ever since Facebook acquired WhatsApp in February 2014, it has undergone significant changes and regular updates, especially towards data protection and privacy features.
+This is much needed, as WhatsApp has the incredible power to share any file, video, audio, text, and so on in just one click.
+The growing security concern has centered around hackers and cybercriminals due to their ability to access user data and make users more prone to these attacks.
+Vulnerability has always been an area of concern.
+This also holds well with respect to recent clashes between the FBI and Apple to unlock the phones of users under investigation.

 For WhatsApp, the most popular instant messaging app, encryption has always been a need for users.
-User base in WhatsApp has crossed a billion mark during Feb 2015, followed by Facebook with about 800 million messenger users, which makes it even more important to provide efficient data protection to its users.
+The user base in WhatsApp crossed the billion mark in February 2015, followed by Facebook with about 800 million messenger users, making it even more important to provide efficient data protection for its users.

 What is Encryption?

-Encryption is all about encoding a message or information in such a way that it can only be read by authorized users where the information was intended to be shared.
-In other words, all data is translated into secret code from the sender and send through a passkey, which only desired user can have access to.
-Traditionally, this has been used across organizations to increased security.
-Blackberry services with a data plan and emails, for instance, has been a big hit across enterprises over the last decade, arguably the safest enterprise email server.
+Encryption is all about encoding a message or information in such a way that it can only be read by authorized users—where the information was intended to be shared.
+In other words, all data is translated into secret code from the sender and is then sent through a passkey, which only the desired user can have access to.
+Traditionally, this has been used across organizations to increase security.
+Blackberry services with a data plan and emails, for instance, have been a big hit across enterprises over the last decade, as it is arguably the safest email server.